 020 8969 2292, http://bit.ly/1z7fSPS

 Monday-Friday: 9:30am-5pm; Friday: 10am-12pm (drop-in); Sunday: 12pm-4pm 1st Sunday of month - drop-in for isolated Arabic-speaking men aged 55+); Advice and assistance for Moroccan and Arabic-speaking women and their families on benefits, housing, homelessness, domestic violence, health and mental health.
 For mental health support in Arabic, please book in advance.
 Outreach support to the elderly.
 ESOL classes with free creche for women returners.
 Some projects are borough-restricted, so contact them for more information.
-CODES: MH, AH, AD, BA, CA, ET, MS
+CODES: MH, AH, AD, CC, CA, ET, MS

 ASLAN (All Souls Local Action Network)